Fall back: Daylight saving time ends this weekend for most of US

 When does daylight saving time end?

 If you use your smartphone as an alarm, there is no need to do anything.
-However, if an analog or digital clock not connected to Wi-Fi is your wake-up reminder, go ahead and set the clock one hour ahead before you go to bed.
+However, if an analog or digital clock not connected to Wi-Fi is your wake-up reminder, go ahead and set the clock back one hour before you go to bed.

 THE HISTORY OF DAYLIGHT SAVING TIME